 Sloan is one of two exits used for the tourist attraction “Seven Magic Mountains.”
 Have you been there?
 That’s all I’ll say…

 Future Growth Of The Las Vegas Valley

-Currently, to the west, Summerlin borders Red Rock Canyon Conservation Area, and they have fewer than 5000 acres left to develop.
+Currently, to the west, Summerlin borders Red Rock Canyon Conservation Area, and Summerlin has fewer than 5000 acres left to develop.

 Sloan Canyon National Conservation Area

-There are many additional places in Nevada with Petroglyphs, and Winnemuca Lake has one that is carbon-dated to be 48,000 years old.
+There are many additional places in Nevada with Petroglyphs.
+Winnemucca Lake has one that is carbon-dated to be 48,000 years old.

 We Sell Las Vegas, Henderson, and North Las Vegas

-Call or text us today with any questions or for an appointment to see some of these great homes- 702-750-7599
+Call or text us today with any questions or if you’d like to see some of these great homes- 702-750-7599

 This website and information are made available for you to explore by Kurt Grosse with Realty One Group.
 Kurt is a Las Vegas Top-Producing Realtor since 1996 and a former Nevada Building Engineer (PE, CE).

 His goal with his buyers and sellers is to use his skills and knowledge to protect them.
 Homes are becoming more complicated and new does not mean perfect.
 With how quickly homes are built in Southern Nevada, his skills are invaluable- and free.